Leading military expert Andrei Martyanov recommends our title The Russian Peace Threat.

 Andrei Martyanov, a world-known military and geopolitical analyst, is the author of the indispensable Losing Miltary Supremacy (The Myopia of American Strategic Planning), a book that Pepe Escobar aptly categorised as “the ultimate Weapon of Myth Destruction (WMD).”

 Ridenour’s book to a large extent is about it.
 Not surprisingly, when writing about Yuri Gagarin he stresses the horror of war Gagarin and his family, as millions upon millions of Russian families, went through.
-He is also not surprised with the cynicism of modern Western mass-media which on the 50th Anniversary of Gagarin’s historic first, tried to, entirely expectedly, downplay or ridicule his achievement, reducing it to merely a propaganda coup.
-It is a well-established pattern today of the US military-intelligence-media complex which goes out of its way to obfuscate or completely eliminate political, military, industrial and scientific realities of the world outside the borders of the United States and its vassals in Europe.
+He is also not surprised by the cynicism of modern Western mass media which on the 50th Anniversary of Gagarin’s historic first, tried to, entirely expectedly, downplay or ridicule his achievement, reducing it to merely a propaganda coup.
+It is a well-established pattern today of the US military-intelligence-media complex which goes out of its way to obfuscate or completely eliminate political, military, industrial, and scientific realities of the world outside the borders of the United States and its vassals in Europe.

 In the end, the Cuban Missile Crisis didn’t just happen as a result of the US’ anti-Cuban activity; it was precipitated by a chain of events, which today, barring some important technological differences, repeat themselves almost exactly—the United States thinking that it has the right to deploy its nuclear weapons anywhere without considering the opinions of anyone.
 As the United States abrogated, first, the ABM Treaty, then, more recently, the INF Treaty and now, in the words of national Security Adviser John Bolton, warning that the United States will not extend START, the pattern of recklessness remains unchanged throughout the decades.
 Ridenour’s narrative of the events surrounding Cuba more than 56 years ago gives an excellent insight into this self-replicating mechanism of terror and nuclear war threat.